VariantSync/Vatras/src/Framework/Properties/Completeness.lagda.md

 ## Definitions

-Completess is given iff for any set of variants `vs` (modelled as a list for convenience in Agda), there exists an expression `e` in the language `L` that describes all variants in `v`.
+Completeness is given iff for any set of variants `vs` (modelled as a list for convenience in Agda), there exists an expression `e` in the language `L` that describes all variants in `v`.
 In particular, for every variant `v` in `vs`, there exists a configuration `c` that configures `e` to `v`.
 ```agda
 Complete : VariabilityLanguage → Set₁